-With inputs consisting of sine waves at two frequencies, fa and fb, any active device with nonlinearities will create distortion products at sum and difference frequencies of $mfa \pm nfb$ where m, n = 0, 1, 2, 3, etc. Intermodulation distortion terms are those for which neither m nor n are equal to zero.
-For example, the second-order terms include (fa + fb) and (fa - fb), while the third-order terms include (2fa + fb), (2fa - fb), (fa + 2fb), and (fa - 2fb).
+With inputs consisting of sine waves at two frequencies, fa and fb, any active device with nonlinearities will create distortion products at sum and difference frequencies of mfa \pm nfb where m, n = 0, 1, 2, 3, etc. Intermodulation distortion terms are those for which neither m nor n are equal to zero.
+For example, the second order terms include (fa + fb) and (fa - fb), while the third order terms include (2fa + fb), (2fa - fb), (fa + 2fb) and (fa - 2fb).

 Testing is performed using the CCIF standard where two input frequencies near the top end of the input bandwidth are used.
-In this case, the second-order terms are usually distanced in frequency from the original sine waves while the third-order terms are usually at a frequency close to the input frequencies.
-As a result, the second- and third-order terms are specified separately.
+In this case, the second order terms are usually distanced in frequency from the original sine waves while the third order terms are usually at a frequency close to the input frequencies.
+As a result, the second and third order terms are specified separately.
 The calculation of the intermodulation distortion is as per the THD specification where it is the ratio of the rms sum of the individual distortion products to the rms amplitude of the sum of the fundamentals expressed in dBs.

-Power Supply Rejection Ratio (PSRR)
+Power Supply Rejection Ratio

-PSRR is defined as the ratio of the power in ADC output at frequency f to the power of the full-scale sine wave applied to the supply voltage (V{DD}).
-The units are in LSB, % of FS per % of supply voltage, or expressed logarithmically, in dB (PSRR (dB) = $10 \log (Pf/Pfs)$).
+Power Supply Rejection Ratio (PSRR) is defined as the ratio of the power in ADC output at frequency f to the power of the full-scale sine wave applied to the supply voltage (V{DD}).
+The units are in LSB, %of FS per % of supply voltage, or expressed logarithmically, in dB (PSRR (dB) = $10 \log(Pf/Pfs)$).

-Full Power Bandwidth (FPBW)
+Full Power Bandwidth

-FPBW is that frequency at which the amplitude of the reconstructed fundamental (using FFTs and neglecting harmonics and SNR) is reduced by 3 dB for a full-scale input.
+The Full Power Bandwidth (FPBW) is that frequency at which the amplitude of the reconstructed (using FFTs) fundamental (neglecting harmonics and SNR) is reduced by 3 dB for a full-scale input.

-PIN FUNCTION DESCRIPTIONS
+PIN FUNCTION DESCRIPTION